 Parasite: an organism that feeds off, lives or reproduces itself by establishing a lasting interaction with another organism (the host).

-Pathogen: that which causes or can cause disease.
+Pathogen: a microbe that causes or has the potential to cause an infectious disease.

 Phage recombinant protein: bacteriophage tail protein that has been obtained by a biological process.
 Bacteriophages: highly specific viruses that only infect bacteria.
 They are used for the targeted capture of bacteria and to isolate them